wiggitywhitney/kind-crossplane-gke/README.md

 # Provision a GKE cluster using Crossplane `Managed Resources` running in a KIND management cluster

+In this guide, we will go step-by-step through the process of using Crossplane `Managed Resources` to provision and manage a GKE cluster from a local KIND management cluster.
+Here's what we'll do:
+* Set up a local KIND cluster as our management environment and install Crossplane into it.
+* Configure Google Cloud to allow Crossplane to create and manage GKE clusters.
+* Add Crossplane-managed custom resources to define and manage remote GKE clusters.
+* Declaratively provision a GKE cluster from within your KIND environment using Crossplane!!!

+> Confession: this is not how it is usually done.
+In real life, Crossplane `Managed Resources` are not created directly, like do as part of this demo.
+In real life, Crossplane `Managed Resources` are usually created as part of a Crossplane `Composition`.
+However, this exercise will help you understand the [first principles](https://en.wikipedia.org/wiki/First_principle) of how Crossplane works.

+Okay!
+Let's do this thing!!!

 ## Important Links:
 * [KIND](https://kind.sigs.k8s.io/)
 * [Crossplane](https://docs.crossplane.io/)